PhysFlow: Unleashing the Potential of Multi-modal Foundation Models and Video Diffusion for 4D Dynamic Physical Scene Simulation: Implementation Details

 \subsection{Optimization Details}

 In our experiments, we implement the differentiable MPM using Warp~\cite{warp}.
 Besides, we use RAFT~\cite{teed2020raft} to compute optical flow, which serves as a critical component for guiding the optimization process.
 For the real-world dataset, we segment the foreground points where input forces are applied using SAM2Point~\cite{guo2024sam2point}, ensuring precise identification of the regions impacted by force.
+Specific forces and durations are detailed in Tab.~\ref{tab:realworld_force}.
 Video generation is facilitated by CogVideoX~\cite{yang2024cogvideox}, which leverages a text prompt (refer to Tab.~\ref{tab:supp_real}) combined with a selected frame from the dataset to guide the synthesis process.
 All optimization tasks are performed on a single NVIDIA A800 GPU.